kevinolega/homepage/hiring.md

 - General administrative support
 - Manage correspondence and customer support via phone and e-mail
 - Data entry, analysis, and research on a wide range of projects
-- Make travel arrangements, such a booking flights and making hotel reservations
+- Make travel arrangements, such as booking flights and making hotel reservations
 - Assist in the hiring of freelancers and new employees
 - Manage warehouse and shipment of inventory
 - Work on the projects that interest you
 - Experience in marketing and/or data entry is a plus.
-- Excellent written and verbal communication skills with a emphasis on strong customer service
+- Excellent written and verbal communication skills with an emphasis on strong customer service
 - Attention to detail
 - Ability to manage and prioritize multiple tasks with little oversight
 - Be a kind person